Deep-submergence vehicle

 A deep-submergence vehicle (DSV) is a deep-diving crewed submersible that is self-propelled.
 Several navies operate vehicles that can be accurately described as DSVs.
-DSVs are commonly divided into two types: research DSVs, which are used for exploration and surveying, and DSRVs (Deep Submergence Rescue Vehicle), which are intended to be used for rescuing the crew of a sunken navy submarine, clandestine (espionage) missions (primarily installing wiretaps on undersea communications cables), or both.
+DSVs are commonly divided into two types: research DSVs, which are used for exploration and surveying, and DSRVs (deep-submergence rescue vehicles), which are intended to be used for rescuing the crew of a sunken navy submarine, clandestine (espionage) missions (primarily installing wiretaps on undersea communications cables), or both.
 DSRVs are equipped with docking chambers to allow personnel ingress and egress via a manhole.

 Strictly speaking, bathyscaphes are not submarines because they have minimal mobility and are built like a balloon, using a habitable spherical pressure vessel hung under a liquid hydrocarbon filled float drum.
 In a DSV/DSRV, the passenger compartment and the ballast tank functionality is incorporated into a single structure to afford more habitable space (up to 24 people in the case of a DSRV).

-Most DSV/DSRV vehicles are powered by traditional electric battery propulsion and have very limited endurance, while few (like NR-1 or AS-12/31) are/were nuclear-powered, and could sustain much longer missions.
-Plans have been made to equip DSVs with LOX Stirling engines but none have been realized so far due to cost and maintenance considerations.
-All DSVs to date (2023) are dependent upon a surface support ship or a mother submarine, that can piggyback or tow them (in case of the NR-1) to the scene of operations.
+Most DSV/DSRV vehicles are powered by traditional electric battery propulsion and have very limited endurance, while a few (like NR-1 or AS-12/31) are/were nuclear-powered, and could sustain much longer missions.
+Plans have been made to equip DSVs with LOX Stirling engines, but none have been realized so far due to cost and maintenance considerations.
+All DSVs to date (2023) are dependent on a surface support ship or a mother submarine that can piggyback or tow them (in case of the NR-1) to the scene of operations.
 Some DSRV vessels are air transportable in very large military cargo planes to speed up deployment in case of emergency rescue missions.